Understanding pet insurance renewal: key terms and tips

 Renewal premium

 This is the amount you'll pay for the next year’s cover.
-It may differ from your previous premium due to changes in your pet’s age, health status, or adjustments in policy terms.
+It may differ from your previous premium due to changes in your pet’s age, health status, or adjustments in plan terms.
 It’s more likely to go up over time rather than down, we’re afraid.

 Cover limits